MaFalana/EZ-Shift/README.md

 ## Future Improvements

-EZ-Shift has a lot of potential for further enhancements and features.
+`EZ-Shift` has a lot of potential for further enhancements and features.
 Here are some ideas for future improvements:

-- **Compatability with other platforms:**:
+- **Compatability with other platforms:**: Like Pandora, Soundcloud, and Tidal

 ## Acknowledgements